Sonar and sea mammals

 Poulter’s research extended to whale vocalizations, and his collaborative research recommendations led to the conservation of the Año Nuevo marine area.

 Prior to his work at SRI, Poulter was second in command in Adm.
-Byrd’s 1933 expedition to Antarctica and was leader of the mission that rescued Byrd near the South Pole.
+Byrd’s 1933 expedition to Antarctica and was the leader of the mission that rescued Byrd near the South Pole.

 Read more from SRI